augustusfalloon/mindfriend/README.md

 2. Run `npm install` to download all relevant packages
 3. Start the server with `npm start`

+### Changed Backend Tests
+The testing scripts in both the app tests and user tests documents have changed slightly.
+This is only to reflect updated function implementation with the classes (i.e. we have a method that creates a new instance as opposed to the test doing so manually).
+Additionally, the tests in user tests look different because we wanted to test them more manually than relying on HTTP messaging before.
+So, to be clear, they test exactly the same function, it is just done at a lower level and more directly.

 ### Backend Testing
 To run backend tests:
 1. From the backend folder enter `npm install` to download all relevant packages